Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 Like I said, I have a great Weber gas grill on my deck sitting next to the Traeger — so I could choose which grill to use at any time over the last 11 months.
 I wanted to know if I would continue to use both grills or gravitate toward one over the other?
 Would I become a Traeger fan or would my interest fizzle?

 More importantly, I might be able to help you learn if a Traeger is right for you.
 What do you need to know before you buy a Traeger pellet grill?
-These are the key factors — including misconceptions and Traeger tips — that I learned while using and testing the Traeger 575 Pro for 11 months.
+These are the key factors — including misconceptions and Traeger tips — that I learned while using and testing the Traeger 575 Pro for the last three years.

 The Traeger Is Awesome! (but not in the way you think)